code-hunger/MSc-Notes/Financial Maths Basics.typ

   )
 ]

+Before we present the proof, this theorem deserves a bit of discussion.

+#remark[
+  Now the L&L book proceeds to prove this directly.
+I find the presentation of the proof there far from pedagogical, because they combined 4 distinct concepts in the same proof without clear indication which one is used where and how they are connected:
+  + Interpreting viability in terms of only at-the-end lack of risk;
+  + Treating martingales as processes having all their increments-transforms of zero-mean;
+  + Relationship between value of self-financing strategies and martingale transforms;
+  + Separation of a convex set from a linear subspace;
+  They use all (1),(2),(4) only in the $(arrow.r.double)$ direction, and (3) only for $(arrow.l.double)$, and to me that makes the easy direction's (the one that does not use convex separation) proof look mysterious.
+  But if we notice that (1) and (2) concern exclusively the left and right side of the equivalence, respectively, and (3) applies to each side individually, we can apply them upfront and make the proof conceptually shorter.

+  (1) and (2) were already discussed as propositions above, so we can readily install them in the two sides of the theorem statement.
+]

 Applying the equivalence from @viable-by-self-financing and the characterization of martingales in @martingale-characterization, the proposition reads
 #iff(stroke: (x,y)=> if(x != 1) {.5pt}, yinset: .5em,
   [